maxhardt/twitter-sentiment-cdp/README.md

 ## 2. Deploy the Model API as a Cloudera Machine Learning AMP

-This guide assumes acces to an active CML Workspace.
+This guide assumes access to an active CML Workspace.
 The Model API in this solution is wrapped in a CML AMP to automate the bootstrapping process from CML Project to Model API.
 The AMP specification is done in the [.project-metadata.yaml](./sentiment-analysis/.project-metadata.yaml) file.

 **Automated**